-- 1.1 The Quarter 3 Performance Report 2023-24 (Annex A) provides an analysis of progress and performance over the period from the 1st of October to the 31st of December 2023-24 against each of the Council's 6 priorities.
+- 1.1 The Quarter 3 Performance Report 2023-24 (Annex A) provides an analysis of progress and performance over the period from the 1st of October to the 31st of December 2023-24 against the Council's priority 2 (Promote good health, independence, and care across our communities.)
 The report reflects the new performance framework and targets aligned to the priorities and outcomes of the Borough Strategy as agreed by Cabinet on the 26th of April 2023.
 This framework provides the basis for quarterly performance reporting to Cabinet and Overview and Scrutiny over the course of 2023-24. - 1.2 The Council acknowledges that effective performance management arrangements are critical to supporting decision making and work continues to ensure the development of the performance framework and performance management processes across the Council.